DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 }
 ```

 The `disableMultipleWindows` option disables support for multi-window testing in Chrome and Firefox.
-Use this setting if you encounter compatibility issues with [TestCafe v2015.1](http://testcafe.devexpress.com/documentation) tests.
+Use this setting if you encounter compatibility issues with your existing tests.

 *CLI*: [--disable-multiple-windows](command-line-interface.md#--disable-multiple-windows)
 *API*: [runner.run({ disableMultipleWindows })](testcafe-api/runner/run.md)